Graston Technique®

 What is The Graston Technique®?

-The Graston Technique® incorporates a patented form of instrument-assisted soft tissue mobilization that enables clinicians to effectively detect and treat scar tissue and restrictions that affect normal function.
+The Graston Technique® incorporates a patented form of Stainless Steel Instrument-assisted soft tissue mobilization that enables clinicians to effectively detect and treat scar tissue and restrictions that affect normal function.

 Why is scar tissue treated?

-Scar tissue limits range of motion and in many instances causes pain, which prevents the patient from functioning as he or she did before the injury.
+Scar tissue limits the range of motion and in many instances causes pain, which prevents the patient from functioning as they did before the injury.

 Scar tissue is different from other tissues.
 When viewed under a microscope, normal tissue can take a couple of different fashions.
-However, when tissue is damaged it will heal in a haphazard pattern or scarring that results in a restricted range of motion and, very often, pain.
+However, when tissue is damaged it will heal in a haphazard pattern.
+Then that scarring results in a restricted range of motion and, very often, pain.

 How are the instruments used?

-What are the typical end results through treatment with The Graston Technique®?
+What are the typical results through treatment with The Graston Technique®?

 Historically, the Graston Technique® has resolved 87% or more of all conditions treated.
-It is equally effective on restoring function to acute and chronic injuries, and pre and post surgical patients.
+It is equally effective in restoring function to acute and chronic injuries, and pre and post-surgical patients.

-The Graston Technique® has become standard protocol in universities and hospital based outpatient facilities as well as industrial on-site treatment settings such as Indiana University and the University of Michigan.
-The technique is also being used at industrial settings and by NBA, NHL, and Major League Baseball Trainers.
+The Graston Technique® has become standard protocol in universities and hospital-based outpatient facilities as well as industrial on-site treatment settings such as Indiana University and the University of Michigan.
+The technique is also being used in industrial settings and by NBA, NHL, and Major League Baseball Trainers.

 Call to speak to Dr. Erik if you have any questions about The Graston Technique® or to schedule your appointment and begin benefitting from The Graston Technique® today!